 The Department for Medicaid Services offers services to assist beneficiaries with behavioral health and substance use disorder treatment needs.
-Contact your Managed Care Organization for information and assistance accessing these services.
+Contact your managed care organization (MCO) for information and assistance accessing these services.

 Anthem Blue Cross Blue Shield

-Evaluates presence of a mental health, substance use or co-occurring disorder to establish the need for in-depth assessment.
+Evaluates the presence of mental health, substance use or co-occurring disorder to establish the need for an in-depth assessment

-Determines the cause of psychological symptoms and disorders and the correct diagnosis and appropriate course of treatment.
+Determines the cause of psychological symptoms and disorders, the correct diagnosis and appropriate course of treatment

-Full-time response team to safely transition a beneficiary in crisis to the most appropriate services including short-term face-to-face outside a provider facility.
+Full-time response team to safely transition a beneficiary in crisis to the most appropriate services including short-term, face-to-face help outside a provider facility

 Residential Crisis Stabilization

-Designed to stabilize a crisis and divert the individual from a higher level of care and used when individuals in crisis who need overnight hospitalization but cannot safely be accommodated in the community.
+Designed to stabilize a crisis and divert the individual from a higher level of care when individuals in crisis need overnight hospitalization but cannot safely be accommodated in the community

-Non-residential, intensive treatment program for children/youth younger than 21 with mental health, substance use or co-occurring disorders at high risk of out-of-home placement.
-Coordination with schools and other child serving agencies is included.
+Day treatment is a non-residential, intensive treatment program for children/youth younger than 21 with mental health, substance use or co-occurring disorders at high risk of out-of-home placement.
+Coordination with schools and other child-serving agencies is included.

-Services provide social and emotional support by qualified adults and youth in recovery or family members of persons with a mental health, substance use or co-occurring disorder.
+Services provide social and emotional support by qualified adults and youth in recovery or family members of persons with mental health, substance use or co-occurring disorders.